NSoiffer/MathCAT/docs/helpers.md

 #      - with:
 #         variables: [name: value, ...] variables whose values are set during the execution of this clause
 #         replace: [replacements]
+#      - intent:
+#          name: string  name of intent rule
+#          children: children of the intent rule
+#      - insert:
+#          nodes:  xpath (evaluate to nodes)
+#          replace: [replacements]  values that are inserted between all the nodes
+#      - translate: xpath   allow speech of an expression in the middle of a rule (used by "WhereAmI" for navigation)
 #      - set_variables: [var: value, ...] global variable definitions.
 #         These are available to the program after the rules have run; currently used for navigation which can change state.
 #      - pause: string or number  # "short", "medium", "long", "auto", or number in milliseconds